The Pillage of Rome (The Play)

 JOVIUS.

-We shall convince the Huns that 'tis in their better interest to fight against the Goths.
+We shall convince the Huns that 'tis in their interest to fight against the Goths.

 HONORIUS.

-I entrust in thee Jovius to deal with Alaric, since thou knowest him well.
-At least to delay his march, until we know everything about his true intentions.
+I entrust thee, Jovius, to deal with Alaric, for thou knowest him well.
+At the very least, delay his advance until we know more of his intentions.

 JOVIUS.

-Then, thou art going to defend the city of Rome?
+Then dost thou intend to defend the city of Rome?

 HONORIUS.

-I could care less about Rome, but I did send five legions from Dalmatia, totaling six thousand men, under the command of Valens to Rome to garrison the city, but Valens failed me terribly.
-Now, I shall send thee and an army to negotiate with the barbarians.
-Truly, all I care is the elimination of the Goths.
-They can ransack Rome and pilfer its wretched pelf in the end, as long as we can encircle them and then annihilate them.
+I could care less for Rome.
+I did send five legions from Dalmatia—six thousand men—under the command of Valens to garrison the city.
+But Valens failed me utterly.
+Now I shall send thee with an army to negotiate with the barbarians.
+Truly, all I care for is the utter elimination of the Goths.
+Let them ransack Rome and pilfer its wretched pelf—so long as we can encircle them and then annihilate them.

 JOVIUS.